Whether it's for the holidays or a birthday, it's hard to come up with a thoughtful last-minute gift that hasn't been done before.

-If you purchased on a cryptocurrency exchange, you can then withdraw the funds and send them to your desired address.
+If you purchased on a cryptocurrency exchange, you can enter the recipient address when withdrawing the funds.

 Sending crypto to an existing wallet

-If you’re sending your present to someone with an existing wallet, you can ask them for their address.
-This is the most direct way to send crypto, assuming you don’t mind spoiling the surprise.
+If you're sending your gift to someone with an existing cryptocurrency wallet, you can ask them for their address.
+This is the most direct way to send crypto, assuming you don't mind spoiling the surprise.

 Sending crypto to a new wallet address

-While there are a few options to send crypto if you’re gifting it to someone who doesn’t yet have a wallet, your best bet is to send it to your own wallet for safekeeping until the recipient creates a wallet of their own.
+While there are a few options to send crypto if you're gifting it to someone who doesn't yet have a wallet, your best bet could be to send it to your own wallet for safekeeping until the recipient creates a wallet of their own.

 3) Send your crypto gift!

-Once you confirm the correct recipient address, you are ready to send your crypto present!
+Once you confirm the correct recipient address, you are ready to send your crypto gift!

-If you want, you can also enable multi-factor authentication on most exchanges or wallets.
+If you prefer, you can also enable multi-factor authentication on most exchanges or wallets.
 This is a personal preference for some users who want additional security layers when sending or withdrawing crypto.

 What to watch out for when gifting cryptocurrency

-All crypto transactions include fees, usually paid in the cryptocurrency being transacted.
+All cryptocurrency transactions include fees, to be paid in the form of the token being transacted.
 While the range can vary, how high the fees are will depend on the cryptocurrency you choose to send.

 Ethereum, for example, has occasionally high transaction fees called gas fees that can reach higher levels when the network becomes more congested.
-It’s always important to be mindful of the associated fees before purchasing or sending cryptocurrency.
-Luckily, there are quite a few resources that can help you plan the optimal time to send Ethereum, such as ETH Gas Station and Etherscan Gas Tracker.
+It's always important to be mindful of the associated fees before buying or sending cryptocurrency.
+Luckily, there are quite a few resources that can help you plan the optimal time to send Ethereum, such as ETH Gas Station and Etherscan Gas Tracker and Blocknative Gas Estimator.